tynany/frr_exporter/README.md

       --[no-]collector.bgp.peer-types
                                  Enable the frr_bgp_peer_types_up metric (default: disabled).
       --collector.bgp.peer-types.keys=type ...
                                  Select the keys from the JSON formatted BGP peer description of which the values will be used with the frr_bgp_peer_types_up metric.
                                  Supports multiple values (default: type).
       --[no-]collector.bgp.peer-descriptions
                                  Add the value of the desc key from the JSON formatted BGP peer description as a label to peer metrics. (default: disabled).
+      --[no-]collector.bgp.peer-groups
+                                 Adds the peer's peer group name as a label. (default: disabled).
       --[no-]collector.bgp.peer-hostnames
-                                 Add the value of the hostname key from the JSON formatted BGP peer description as a label to peer metrics.
-                                 (default: disabled).
+                                 Adds the peer's hostname as a label. (default: disabled).
       --[no-]collector.bgp.peer-descriptions.plain-text
                                  Use the full text field of the BGP peer description instead of the value of the JSON formatted desc key (default: disabled).
       --[no-]collector.bgp.advertised-prefixes
                                  Enables the frr_exporter_bgp_prefixes_advertised_count_total metric which exports the number of advertised prefixes to a BGP peer.
                                  This is an option for older versions of FRR that don't have PfxSent field (default: disabled).
+      --[no-]collector.bgp.accepted-filtered-prefixes
+                                 Enable retrieval of accepted and filtered BGP prefix counts (default: disabled).
       --frr.socket.dir-path="/var/run/frr"
                                  Path of of the localstatedir containing each daemon's Unix socket.
       --frr.socket.timeout=20s   Timeout when connecting to the FRR daemon Unix sockets